Health Policy and Management

 Area of interest

 3. Development of methods to identify causal effects of policies and interventions and simulate new policies: In observational data, it is often hard to attribute changes in health and health behaviors to specific policies.
 It is even harder to anticipate the effects of policies before they are implemented.
-My research uses novel statistical and simulation models to estimate the effects of polices.
+Dr. Trogdon's research uses novel statistical and simulation models to estimate the effects of polices.

 Prior to his faculty appointment, Dr. Trogdon was a Senior Research Health Economist in the Public Health Economics Program at Research Triangle Institute (RTI International) and a visiting instructor at Duke University.
 Dr. Trogdon holds a B.A. in Economics from Baylor University and a M.A. and a PhD in Economics from Duke University.